cs10/bjc-su25/_projects/project6-proposals.md

 ## Submission Guidelines

-By Sunday, October 28th 11:59pm PST deadline, you and your partner(s) will submit your project proposal as a group on Gradescope.
-There is 1 assignment, and you should mention the date and time of the slot you signed up for in Question 2 of the assignment.
+You and your partner(s) will submit your project proposal as a group on Gradescope.

 The assignment has the proposal format in it, so your group will need to fill out all of the boxes with your answers to the questions listed in the previous section!
 Only one person from the group needs to submit.
 After you submit, please don’t forget to add your partner(s) to the submissions!